 The CLSA Sponsor is a returning student leader who is culturally sensitive and serves as a mentor who strives to build friendship and support for new Chicano/Latino students.
 The Sponsors also conduct and lead the sessions at the CLSA New Student Retreat.
 The CLSA New Student Retreat is a three-day off campus program that offers first-year students the opportunity to build community, develop friendships and support networks with Latino students across the Claremont Colleges.
 The Retreat serves as a major cornerstone of the first-year experience for Chicano/Latino students.
 The Retreat promotes leadership development, team building, networking, and cultural awareness as a means to create a foundation of support for new students.
 The Retreat offers an opportunity to establish friendships that will provide support throughout the college experience.
 For more information about Chicano/Latino Student Affairs and the program offerings, visit their website at http://www.cuc.claremont.edu/clsa/ or call (909) 621-8044.
 CLSA is located on the second floor of the Tranquada Student Services Center.

 Queer, Questioning & Allied Mentor Program (QQAMP)

-The Queer, Questioning, and Allied Mentor Program (QQAMP) is a five-college program open to all students.
-It is designed to provide students with support, one-on-one interactions, social activities, information, tools to navigate the college environment as a queer, allied or questioning student, and opportunities to get involved with the queer and allied community at the Claremont Colleges.
+The Queer, Questioning, and Allied Mentor Program (QQAMP) is a seven-college program open to all students.
+The confidential program is designed to provide students with support, one-on-one interactions, social activities, information, tools to navigate the college environment as a queer, allied or questioning student, and opportunities to get involved with the LGBTQ allied communities at the Claremont Colleges.

 • Self acceptance as lesbian, gay, bisexual, queer, transgender, questioning, or intersex students